NISP-GmbH/EF-EntraID-SSO/README.md

 - ##OIDCCRYPTOPASSPHRASE## : A strong string (more than 16 characters) that will be used to protect sensitive data inside of the mod_auth_openidc
 - ##SSOLOGIN## : If you want the users doing the login in subdomain.domain.com/auth, replace with "auth", without the double quotes.
 Example: auth.
 This means that the users that want to login into EF Portal will need to type subdomain.domain.com/auth.
 - ##PHPCALLBACKPATH## : The path of the php files.
 Example: if is "sso", then the callback.php file will be in subdomain.domain.com/sso/callback.php.
 Examples: sso.
 Do not add the "/" in the end.
 If you add, the script will remove.
 - ##EFENDPOINT## : the EnginFrame endpoint.
-Examples: subdomain.domain.com:8443, subdomain.domain.com etc; Do not add http/https, https is mandatory and will be automatically added.
+Example: subdomain.domain.com:8443; Do not add http/https, https is mandatory and will be automatically added.
 The domain does not need to be public.
 In that case, adjust the /etc/hosts to resolve the EF Portal domain.
-This will be used to proxy from Apache (443 https port) to EF Portal Tomcat server (8443 https port).
+This will be used to proxy from Apache to EF Portal Tomcat server (8443 https port).
 - ##AUTHTYPE## : Options: entraidtoken or custom. "entraidtoken" means that the EnginFrame password will be the Entra ID Token, which will be validated (again) by EnginFrame. "custom" means that both user and password will be checked in the same way (PAM, LDAP etc).

 Finally, execute the script that will read replacements_custom.txt and configure all files: